V-Sekai/manuals/decisions/20230611-wasm-in-v-sekai.md

 ## Implementation

 The proposed solution uses WebAssembly (Wasm) to enhance performance and functionality in V-Sekai through User-Generated Content (UGC) Wasm modules.
-These modules are attached to a `MissingNode` as a script, enabling them to provide property data and behavior for nodes in the virtual world or game.
+These modules are attached to an existing base node as a script, enabling them to provide property data and behavior for nodes in the virtual world or game.

-**MissingNode and MissingResource are existing Godot Engine 4.0 stable features**

 Here's a concise explanation of the implementation: